BIDS/repro-case-studies/case-studies/choldgraf.md

 When I begin analyzing my data to answer a specific question, I create a new project-specific folder that exists alongside my "data" folder.
 Each project generally entails a number of analyses, and this is a way to keep them all in the same place.
 The project folder is structured similarly to the "data" folder.
 It has a sub-fulder for "scripts", for "data", for "results", and for "documents" and any information necessary for publications taht come out of this project.

-For example, the first thing I might do is create some python script to extract features of interest.
+For example, the first thing I might do is create some Python script to extract features of interest.
 I will put it in `project_name/script/feature_name/extract_feature.py`.
 The script assumes that there is data for each subject in the "clean" folder.
-It will pull the data from "clean", extract whatever feature I'm interested in, and then save the result to the project-specific folder, something like `project_name/data/my_feature/{subject_name}_feature.fif`.
+It will pull the data from "clean," extract whatever feature I'm interested in, and then save the result to the project-specific folder, something like `project_name/data/my_feature/{subject_name}_feature.fif`.
 I  parse all subject folders and save files in the same manner.

 Storing the extracted features for all subjects in a single project-specific data folder makes it much easier to develop scripts/notebooks to further analyze the results, since I don't need to keep track of which features have been extracted for which subjects.
-I also develop feature extraction scripts using the sun-grid engine (a platform for dividing computation between a cluster of computers) for speeding up my analyses.
+I also develop feature extraction scripts using the Sun-Grid engine (a platform for dividing computation between a cluster of computers) for speeding up my analyses.
 I can do this relatively easily because the folder structure for each subject is the same.

 ## Running analyses

 Now that I have a set of features created for each subject, it is time to run analyses and answer questions.
 These scripts also exist in the project-specific folder, and assume that there is data in the "project_name/data/my_feature/" folder.

-A difficulty that I've had is knowing when to keep your analyses in interactive notebooks vs. python scripts.
+A difficulty that I've had is knowing when to keep your analyses in interactive notebooks vs. Python scripts.
 I generally pilot my analysis interactively - this lets me do sanity checks and on-the-fly calculations that help me develop the final analysis.
 Once I have code that does a specific analysis, I will put it in a .py script.

 The output of this script then goes into a `project_name/results/my_analysis` folder.
 They may be in the form of PDFs and SVGs for further inspection, or data files (e.g., CSV) representing model results (such as regression coefficients).
 For anything consisting of lists, numpy arrays, or simple dataframes, I use the `h5io` package, which is provides a fast way to read/write collections of data to h5 files (another standardized data storage format).